-When it has an apostrophe (“it’s”), “it” is the short form of “it is” or “it has.”
+When it has an apostrophe (“it’s”), “it’s” means “it is” or “it has.”
 Such short forms are commonly referred to as contractions and they are used to simplify spoken text (they are discouraged when writing formal texts).
 Other examples of contractions include “where’s,” “there’s,” “here’s,” and “why’s.”

 An easy way to remember which word to use is to try replacing “it is” in the sentence.
 If the sentence still makes sense, you should use the word “it’s.”
 Otherwise, use “its.”